Watch the cap rate in discounted cash flow business valuation

-The discounted cash flow method is perhaps the most versatile valuation method under the income approach.
+The discounted cash flow method gives you the most versatile way to handle valuation under the income approach.
 Professional business appraisers, venture capitalists, bankers and entrepreneurs use this method to value all kinds of businesses and professional practices.
 Just about any business with a solid expectation of future earnings can be valued by this powerful technique.
 You can use this valuation for a business of any size in any industry.

-The method calculates the so-called present value of future cash flows that are projected over a finite period of time.
-But business people and investors can envision what the company is likely to do only so far into the future.
+The method calculates the so-called present value of future cash flows that you project over a finite period of time.
+But business people and investors can envision what the company can do only so far into the future.
 Beyond a certain point uncertainty reigns.

 To handle this common situation, the discounted cash flow method uses an additional calculation.
-This is often referred to as the terminal value.
-The idea is that after the yearly earnings forecast is discounted, the company still has some residual value if the goal is to keep running the business.
+You may have run across the terminal value.
+After you discount the yearly earnings forecast, the company still has some residual value left.
+In other words, you assume that the owners keep running the business and making money.
 The terminal value uses the capitalizing calculation, dividing the last projected business earnings by the cap rate.

 In other words, the discounted cash flow method works like this: first, calculate the present value of future earnings that you can forecast with reasonable accuracy.
 Next, assume that the business will keep running and its earnings will grow at some constant rate year over year.